richlander/dependadotnet/README.md

 `dependadotnet [path-to-repo-root]`

-Alternatively, if you are in the repo root, you can use pass the path via std-in:
+Alternatively, if you are in the repo root, you can use the following pattern to avoid needing to write the path:

+`dependadotnet .`

+The tool writes to stdout.
+The following pattern is recommended to generate the dependabot config file:

+`dependadotnet . > .dependabot\config.yml`

+It also supports passing the path via stdin, here demonstrated with `pwd` (for macOS and Linux).

 `pwd | dependadotnet`

-The tool writes output to std-out.
-The following pattern is recommended to generate the dependabot config file:

-`pwd | dependadotnet > .dependabot\config.yml`

 ## Example